emsesp/EMS-ESP32/README.md

 My original intention for this home project with to build my own smart thermostat for my Nefit Trendline boiler and then have it controlled via [Home Assistant](https://www.home-assistant.io/) on my mobile phone.
 I had a few ESP32s and ESP8266s lying around from previous IoT projects and building a specific circuit to decode the EMS messages was a nice challenge into more complex electronic circuits.
 I then began adding new features such as timing how long the shower was running for and triggering an alarm (actually a shot of cold water!) after a certain duration.

-Acknowledgments and muchos kudos to the following people and their open-sourced projects:
+Acknowledgments and kudos to the following people and their open-sourced projects:

  **susisstrolch** - Probably the first working version of the EMS bridge circuit I could find designed for the ESP8266.
 I borrowed Juergen's [schematic](https://github.com/susisstrolch/EMS-ESP12) and parts of his code logic.